mouseless-eth/Speedrun-Ethernaut-In-Foundry/12_Privacy/README.md

 ## Solution

-To solve this level, we an understanding of how contract storage slots work and how they are assigned
+To solve this level, we need an understanding of how contract storage slots work and how they are assigned.

 - The wordsize of the EVM is equal to 256 bits (32 bytes)
     - This means that each storage slot has a capacity of 32 bytes